iiEpic/wco-dl/ReadMe.md

 Currently, the script supports these arguments :
 ```
 -h, --help                             Prints the basic help menu of the script and exits.
--i,--input                             Defines the input link to the show.
+-u,--urls                              Defines the input links to the shows.
 [REQUIRED]
 -V,--version                           Prints the VERSION and exits.
--hd,--highdef                          Selects 720p version if available (Only 480 and 720 are offered on WCO Stream)
--v,--verbose                           Starts Verbose Logging for detailed information.
--o,--ouput                             Specifies download location
--se,--season                           Selects the season to download of a show (Default = All)
+-s,--season                            Selects the season to download of a show (Default = All)
--epr,--episoderange                    Selects the range of episodes to download (Default = All) [ Ex : --range 1-10 (This will download first 10 episodes of ALL Seasons!)]
+-r,--range                             Selects the range of episodes to download (Default = All) [ Ex : --range 1 or 1-10 or 1-]
--x,--exclude                           Specifies what shows not to download [Ex: -x ova,special will make it so no ova or special episodes are downloaded]
--n,--newest                            Downloads the newest episode of the show given.
--sh, --show_downloaded_animes          Show all downloaded shows and episodes.
--us, --update_shows                    Update all shows in your database that have new episodes.
--b, --batch                            Batch download, download multiple anime [Ex : -b ./file_name (a text file with wcostream.com, to download from).
 -t, --threads                          This will create multiple threads, in other words download multiple episodes at ones [Ex : -t 4 (Number of threads to create).
 ```